sandhilt/co-processor-cli/README.md

 ### Deploy

 Deploys the solidity contract of your project to any specified network of your choice:
-Note: this should be run in the directory for your solidity contract not the base directory
+Note: this should be run in the directory for your solidity contract not the base directory.
+Note; Each successful deployment is logged and stored in a separate directory called deployment_history.

 ```bash
 cartesi-coprocessor deploy --contract-name <contract name> --network <devnet, mainnet or testnet> --constructor-args <Add as musch argument as needed seperated by single space>